 name | arguments | returns |

-convolution_5_point_stencil | self, increment_matrix, species_index, effective_diff | None |
+convolution_5_point_stencil | increment_matrix, species_index, effective_diff | None |

 Carry out a 2-D convolution operation on increment_matrix,